Aldershot riot (1945): 5 July

 The rioters returned again on the evening of 5 July and gathered in Princes Gardens before marching on Union Street, where they threw bricks and stones at cars, smashed the remaining undamaged shop windows, threatened shopkeepers and broke into a brewery where they helped themselves to the stock.
 The Canadian Military Police tried to forcibly quell the riot, which continued for more than two hours, ending around midnight.
 A Canadian officer who tried to send them back to their barracks told them, "You are giving Canada a bad name.
 Canadians are getting a fair share of boats but the shipping position is most difficult."
 In total about £10,000 in damages was caused over the two evenings.

-In 2016 four postcards sent by Canadian soldier who had been an eyewitness to the riots were published for the first time.
+In 2016 four postcards sent by a Canadian soldier who had been an eyewitness to the riots were published for the first time.
 Canadian Trooper George Karkus described the riots to his parents stating that "the boys got tired of waiting and some of them were waiting for two months."
 Karkus adds that 611 window frames were smashed and only £20 taken during the riots.
 He wrote that after the riots each Canadian camp had anti-riot squads, of which he was in one, while in Aldershot "where two roads cross there were sixteen policemen, four on each corner they worked in groups of four but by then they moved a few thousand of the worst ones out things were kind of quiet."